Understanding Users' Interaction with Login Notifications: Login Notifications in the Wild

-To find a representative \emph{baseline} notification, we collected more than $80$ login-related emails sent by real-world services by actively enumerating over $500$ existing accounts.
+To familiarize ourselves with the state of the art of granted access notifications, we collected over $90$ login-related emails from real-world services by enumerating over $500$ existing accounts.
 To trigger the notification, we signed in using the Tor browser, which is often classified as suspicious activity, and monitored our inbox.
-We also searched through account remediation pages~\cite{netflix-23-faq} and community support forums~\cite{apple-22-forum}, and learned about them via friends and colleagues, in both cases, we created an account on the service to obtain a notification ourselves.
+We also searched through account remediation pages~\cite{netflix-23-faq} and community support forums~\cite{apple-22-forum} and learned about them via friends and colleagues.
+In both cases, we created an account on the service to obtain a notification.
 Our collection is limited to the top Tranco list~\cite{lepochat-19-tranco} websites (as of June~2023), with about \(\frac{1}{3}\) being in the top~$100$/$1,000$/$50,000$ respectively.
-The dataset is biased towards English language websites (few non-English notifications have been translated).
+The dataset includes popular websites from social media, streaming, shopping, finance, travel, email, and gaming services.
+Most of them are US-based (44) and the rest are from Europe (18) and Asia (10).
+The dataset is biased towards English notifications; few non-English notifications have been translated.
+The full list can be found in Appendix~\ref{app:real-world:emailmetadata} and \ref{app:real-world:features}.

-For analysis, two authors categorized $67$ of the emails as \emph{granted access} notifications.
-They then independently analyzed various aspects: which sign-in information the notifications includes (i.e., login time, location, device), what the main components are (i.e., headline, malicious instructions), salient design and wording decisions (i.e., logo, highlighting of sign-in details, neutral language), and metadata such as sender and subject.
-We summarize our findings in Figure~\ref{fig:notification-statistics}.
-Please refer to Appendix~\ref{app:real-world:features} and~\ref{app:real-world:emailmetadata} for the full details.
+For the analysis, two authors categorized $72$ emails as \emph{granted access} notifications.
+The authors then independently analyzed the notifications based on a set of features derived following an iterative coding approach until no new codes and themes emerged~\cite{birks-22-grounded-theory,urquhart-13-grounded-theory}.
+In particular, the authors checked which sign-in information the notification includes (i.e., login time, location, device), what the main components are (i.e., headline, malicious instructions), salient design and wording decisions (i.e., logo, highlighting of sign-in details, neutral language), and metadata such as sender and subject.
+Conflicts were resolved when they emerged by consensus discussion with a third member of the team (resulting in a hypothetical final agreement of 100\%).